petsernik/game-of-life/README.md

 # Conway's Game of Life
-Windows implementation of this game in Python in which you can
+Cross-platform implementation of this game in Python in which you can
 * create and run any game configuration
 * move around the field
 * start/pause the game